Tag: cop killer

 However, Judge Montgomery said that the defense could renew their request if they feel the media is hurting Montgomery’s right to a fair trial.

-I for one hope the media does not step out of line.
-I don’t want there to be any complications with this trial, whether or not Montgomery is convicted or not.
+I, for one, hope the media does not step out of line.
+I don’t want there to be any complications with this trial, whether Montgomery is convicted or not.

 • Gag order sought in Charlotte cop killings